 It is critical that medical staff monitor a mother throughout each stage of her pregnancy.
 Certain signs appearing during the second half of the pregnancy can indicate the presence of an antepartum hemorrhage.
 Signs of an antepartum hemorrhage may include:

 - Bleeding, either accompanied by pain or not

 - Uterine contractions or irritability

 - Malpresentation (i.e., breech presentation, face presentation, or failure of the fetal head to engage)

 - Signs of fetal distress (for example: decreased fetal movement, cramping, etc.)

 The occurrence of an antepartum hemorrhage can negatively impact the mother and the baby if it is managed improperly.
 Complications often associated with antepartum hemorrhage can be broken up into two categories:

 - Postpartum hemorrhage

-In order to avoid these complications it is crucial that medical staff accurately manage patients who suffer from antepartum hemorrhage.
-Physicians should accurately assess the mother’s blood loss and the wellbeing of the mother and baby before creating an appropriate treatment plan.
-Appropriate antepartum monitoring and testing typically includes NSTs (using a fetal monitor), ultrasounds (to test for anatomy and amniotic fluid volume), and BPP (ultrasound which tests for fetal well-being).
+In order to avoid these complications, it is crucial that medical staff accurately manage patients who suffer from antepartum hemorrhage.
+Physicians should carefully assess the mother’s blood loss and the well-being of the mother and baby before creating an appropriate treatment plan.
+Appropriate antepartum monitoring and testing typically includes NSTs (using a fetal monitor), ultrasounds (to assess anatomy and amniotic fluid volume), and BPP (ultrasound which tests for fetal well-being).

 Disseminated Intravascular Coagulation (DIC): Excessive Bleeding